Fremantle Stuff > people > Francis Henry Vincent

 From 1855-1867 Vincent returned to Rottnest as superintendent on an annual salary of 200 pounds.
 The handsome salary apparently did not improve his savage temper.
 Vincent died a sad man.
 He was sick, disillusioned that he hadn’t been granted a full pension, and Louisa, his wife of more than 30 years, had filed for divorce.

-Text and photo of Vincent's gravestone in Fremantle Cemetery, MCB.
+Text (probably by Ron Davidson) and photo of Vincent's gravestone in Fremantle Cemetery, MCB.

 Vincent's gravestone was removed to the Heritage Trail in the Carrington St cemetery, but not his remains, which are still under the John Curtin school playing field (with another 800 people), which is ironical considering the respect demanded for the remains of the people buried at Rottnest who died on Vincent's watch.
 Note also that Louisa is not said to be his 'loving' wife on the tombstone - and also that her name is spelt wrongly!
 It says, 'ALSO LOUSIA HIS WIFE'.

 Lake Vincent and Vincent Way on Rottnest Island are named for Henry Vincent, tho it has been suggested that those names be changed to Nyoongar ones.

 Garry Gillard | New: 26 June, 2015 | Now: 16 November, 2019